 Hawaii imposes an estate tax on property left by decedents after Jan.
 25, 2012.
-The rates range from 10 percent on estates of up to $1 million to 15.7 percent on estates of more than $5 million.
+The rates range from 10% on estates of up to $1 million to 15.7% on estates of more than $5 million.
 The full estate tax rate schedule is found at the end of Form M-6, Hawaii Estate Tax Return.

 Other Hawaii tax facts

-Hawaii taxpayers can file electronically, as well as check the status of their refunds.
-Details are at the Department of Taxation's Electronic Services Web page.
+Hawaii taxpayers can file electronically, as well as check the status of their refunds via the Department of Taxation’s e-filing services.

-Make sure you've got a minister pronouncing you husband and wife.
-If the state determines your ceremony is a nonreligious "tourist wedding," you'll have to pay the state's 4 percent excise tax.
+Make sure you have a minister officiating your wedding; if the state determines your ceremony is a nonreligious “tourist wedding,” you’ll have to pay the state’s 4% excise tax.

 For more information, go to the Department of Taxation’s website.